reach-sh/reach-lang/docs/dev/src/workshop/relay/index.md

 ## {#workshop-relay-ii} Interaction Introduction

-Next, we need to insert the appropriate calls to `{!reach} interact`.
+Next, we need to insert the appropriate calls to `{!rsh} interact`.
 In this case, our program is very simple and we expect you'll do a great job without further discussion.

 **Insert `interact` calls to the frontend into the program.**